SAP-samples/cloud-extension-ecc-business-process/mission/add-on-instance/S4DataEvent.md

    ![workflow](./images/workflow2.png)

- Also check transaction **BD61** if the activation for Change Pointers is done
+ Also check transaction **BD61** if the activation for Change Pointers is done.

    ![workflow](./images/workflow3.png)